 Estimating and adding a fixed price at the beginning of a reasonably large project is a big challenge.
 The following are some of the major reasons:

 - Buyers and suppliers do not know each other, i.e. lack of an existing trust relationship

-- Project is under a major time pressure, so there is no time for in-depth upfront planning
+- The project is under a major time pressure, so there is no time for in-depth upfront planning

 - Requirements evolve with time

-- Project requires the use of unknown technologies
+- The project requires the use of unknown technologies

 - Fixed-Price offers from multiple vendors are too different, so they can not really be compared

-Next level is to start with a couple of sprints to understand the depth of the landscape, system, requirements, unknown parameters, and then modify the project plan and the cost accordingly.
+Next level is to start with a couple of sprints to understand the depth.
+This includes understanding the landscape, system, requirements, unknown parameters, and then modify the project plan and the cost accordingly.

 Lastly, instead of one number, come up with a range of costs, along with clear assumptions and risks.
 The lower number states that a team can not make it any faster.